PHASED RE-ENTRY PLAN

 Please read the following information very carefully.
 Details are subject to change.

-PLEASE NOTE OUR SERVICE TIMES HAVE TEMPORARILY CHANGED.
+PLEASE NOTE STARTING NOVEMBER 1ST, 2020 OUR SERVICE TIMES HAVE CHANGED.

 Capacity and times will increase as needed.